 Leverage AWS CloudWatch

-AWS CloudWatch is a powerful AWS monitoring and logging service that has all the features to collect and analyze data on infrastructure resource utilization, software performance, and network traffic.
-Leverage AWS CloudWatch to scale any AWS infrastructure with the below methods.
+AWS CloudWatch is a powerful AWS monitoring and logging service with all the features to collect and analyze data on infrastructure resource utilization, software performance, and network traffic.
+Use the methods below to leverage AWS CloudWatch to scale any AWS infrastructure.

-Infrastructure Scaling Policies: Create or define separate infrastructure scaling policies to define the precautionary actions that need to be taken when an alarm gets triggered.
-We can use AWS Auto Scaling service or AWS EC2 Auto Scaling service to configure the policies.
+- Infrastructure scaling policies: Create or define separate infrastructure scaling policies to define the precautionary actions that need to be taken when an alarm is triggered.
+To configure the policies, we can use the AWS Auto Scaling service or the AWS EC2 Auto Scaling service.

 Scaling AWS web servers ensures proper handling of web traffic with improved application performance and availability.
 It distributes the workload to handle an increasing number of incoming requests without affecting the availability of websites and web apps.